troya2/UserActionResponder/README.md

 * Can specify which DispatchQueue on which you are called back

 ### Persistence
-* Data is store in UserDefaults
+* Data is stored in UserDefaults
 * You can supply the user defaults key to use

 ## Usage